openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [Vincent Untz: Hiring a sysadmin for the GNOME infrastructure](http://www.vuntz.net/journal/post/2010/06/02/Become-a)

 "Two months ago, the GNOME Foundation started a fundraising campaign to get money to hire a part-time system administrator.
 Actually, we started this effort much earlier, but we made it much more visible with this campaign.
 Thanks to all the donors and to Canonical, Collabora, Google and Nokia, we were able to reach our objective.
 It was actually too fast for me and I wasn't even able to blog about the campaign in time!
-Once we realized the money was there, we moved on to the next steps ” actually, we had those steps ready in the past, so it was mainly a matter of making sure everything was still okay.
+Once we realized the money was there, we moved on to the next steps â€” actually, we had those steps ready in the past, so it was mainly a matter of making sure everything was still okay.
 We asked around and confirmed three names to form a hiring committee: Bradley Kuhn, Jonathan Blandford and Brad Taylor.
 With their help, Paul updated the job description that Owen had written some time ago.
 And after some discussion to define the whole hiring process, Stormy announced the job today.
 I really love that there have been so many people involved in this, with everyone targetting the same goal. (...)"
 </td>
 </tr>
 </tbody>